Some of the links on this site are affiliate links.

 5: Lowe’s (LOW)

-Even after that streak, their dividend payout ratio is only a mere 17%, which is a ridiculous amount of room for dividend growth.
+Even after that streak, their dividend payout ratio is only a mere 26%, which is a great amount of room for dividend growth.

-Recently, Lowe’s has experienced an increase in cash flow due to being able to stay open during the pandemic, and saw over 43% growth in the past year.
+Lowe’s experienced an increase in cash flow due to being able to stay open during the pandemic, and saw over 43% growth in that year alone.

 Often this leads to a company re-buying their own shares to consolidate their assets, which in turn drives up the value of a stock because there is less overall buyable supply.

-Lowe’s certainly checks all the boxes for a solid dividend aristocrat.
+Lowe’s certainly checks all the boxes for a solid dividend aristocrat, and is a great standard for what an upcoming dividend king should look like.

 Look up more details about their LOW’s performance, and learn more about their company’s management and history, and see if you can locate any areas of caution or red flags for yourself!